klahrich/chiefhustler/content/diary/55-aimia-what-a-joke.md

 Let's unpack that.

-They paid CA$6.3 in cash plus 4.1M shares of Aimia, worth CA$10.6M using the share price as of end of April 2020 (CA$2.6/sh).
+They paid (to themselves) CA$6.3 in cash plus 4.1M shares of Aimia, worth CA$10.6M using the share price as of end of April 2020 (CA$2.6/sh).
 So CA$17M in total.

 What did they get in exchange?